Back | Home | Aller à version française

 Let us apply this precisely.
 In indexations, thematizing segments are arms, fingers, heads, looks, sounds-tones, steps; thematized segments are pointed segments, and have no other determination than to be pointed; the link binding these two types of segments is the direction of the pointing segment; and the latter depletes in this directional thematization.
 Indeed, if I sometimes index a segment by touching it or by pushing it a little (like we find in some of Descartes' demonstrations), it is not this physical action that matters, as it would be if it were a technical gesture.
 Stretching the arm or the finger or the look in a direction perhaps tells a collaborator to do such or such thing, but by itself, as a sign, it does nothing.
 Indexes are therefore actually signs.

 Let us see how they contrast with indicia.
-And, indeed, going from the subject that indexes to the indexed object, the index is an intentional sign in the primitive sense of tense in-towards (tendere, in) conversely to the indicium that goes from the indicial object to the indicialising subject.
+And indeed, going from the subject that indexes to the indexed object, the index is an intentional sign in the primitive sense of tended in-to (tendere, in) conversely to the indicium that goes from the indicial object to the indicializing subject.

 The motivation between index and indexed finds confirmation in the proximity of the index (exterior sign) and in the indexation (concept, neuronic synody) that it expresses.
-Specifically, between the mathematical sign (index) and mathematic concept it achieves (indexation), there is almost an equivalence or equipolence <19C>.
+Specifically, between the mathematical sign (index) and the mathematical concept it achieves (indexation), there is almost an equivalence or equipollence <19C>.
 But this proximity also creates the power of authoritarian gestures.
 Indicia and indexes strongly contrast on this point.
-In indiciality, as it is a transfer of inevitably blurry internal determinations, all sorts of errors, exaggerations, attenuations, and possible deviation slip between the indicium (material sign) and the indiciality (that vehicles the sign).
-On the other hand, since the index is an empty sign, there is little or no deviation between it and the indexation it completes.
-And it is usually even more constraining that, as is the case in mathematics, everything is done to avoid every possible deviation.
+In indiciality, as it is a transfer of internal determinations that are inevitably blurred, all sorts of errors, exaggerations, attenuations, and possible deviation can slip between the indicium (material sign) and the indiciality (which the sign conveys cerebrally).
+On the other hand, since the index is an empty sign, there is little or no deviation between it and the [cerebral] indexation it completes.
+And the index is usually even more constraining that, as is the case in mathematics, everything is done to avoid every possible deviation.

 5E.
 From technique and indicia to indexes

-(b) The indicial path. - Around an indicium, it must have been frequent to double the link between the indiciator and the indiciated using a mime.
-This link, causal or semi-causal, could over time become simpler to the point of taking place in few localisations at a distance, and even in distanciation, without particular determinations.
+(b) The indicial path. - Around an indicium, it must have been frequent to double the link between the indicializing and the indiciated using a mime.
+This mimed indicial link, causal or semi-causal, could over time become simpler to the point of taking place in few localizations at a distance, and even in distanciation, without particular determinations.

 5F.
 Indexes and macrodigitality

 Indexes belong to analogy, insofar as they mime - although in an arbitrary manner - the indexations they achieve.
-They even analogise amongst themselves, since they can inter-mime each other by miming at a distance the same directions, angulations, extremities, speeds, underlying forms, cardinal and ordinal values, the same known and unknown values (x, y, z), the same affirmations, negations-exclusions or questions, etc. This marks the starting point of mathematics and hints at the major role that the traced figure and writing played in it.
+They even analogize amongst themselves, since they can inter-mime each other by miming at a distance the same directions, angulations, extremities, speeds, underlying forms, cardinal and ordinal values, the same known and unknown values (x, y, z), the same affirmations, negations-exclusions or questions, etc. This is the beginning of mathematics and hints at the major role that the traced figure and writing played in it.

-But indexes are particularly marvellous in macrodigitality.
-Because in every panoply, they only need to point to a sufficient number of non-sought objects for the sought object to stand out.
-We will have the opportunity to see that the semantic of spoken language and written characters, and even that of the most resembling images rests for a good part on such exclusive oppositions: this is partially "this", analogically; but it is also "not that", "not that either" and so on, macrodigitally.
+But indexes are particularly marvelous in macrodigitality.
+Because in every panoply, all they need to do is point to a sufficient number of non-searched objects for the searched object to stand out.
+We will have the opportunity to see that the semantic of spoken language and written characters, and even that of the most resembling images rests for a good part on such exclusive oppositions: that is partially "that", analogically; but it is also "not that", "not that either" and so on, macrodigitally.
 As we also find in the figure and writing.

 5G.
 Indexes and society